jthmiller/MDIBL-T3-WGS-Tutorial/README.md

 # Gen 711/811 Group Projects, Option 1: Genome Assebly and Evaluation

 This repo is adapted from Dr. Joseph L Sevigny's [MDIBL-T3-WGS-Tutorial](https://github.com/Joseph7e/MDIBL-T3-WGS-Tutorial) to be a guide for the final projects for GEN711 students.
 Final Projects will be graded from each groups's github repo.
 [Here](https://github.com/Kale-23/Qiime2_Microbiome_Analysis) is an example of a project that recieved full credit.
+[Here](https://github.com/jthmiller/gen711-811-example) is a general template to follow.
+In your repo, be sure to include a file (such as 'analysis.sh') that documents each command you used for the project.

 ### Helpful resources for this project: